codelucas/codelucas.com/_posts/2018-12-28-the-state-of-asian-discourse.md

 ---
 layout: post
-title: "The state of Asian discourse, 2018"
+title: "The state of Asian discourse"
 permalink: /the_state_of_asian_discourse
 date: 2018-12-28
 tags: